NirankoonFoundation/Pages/README.md

 Nirankoon Foundation Pages

 We are currentaly working with document issues.
-This site will live soon.
+This site will be live soon.